The 4 Ps of Marketing: What They Are and How to Use Them

 The product is the good or service being marketed to the target audience.

 Generally, successful products fill a need not currently being met in the marketplace or provide a novel customer experience that creates demand.
-For example, the original iPhone filled a need in the market for a simplified device that paired a phone with an iPod, and the chia pet provided a humourous experience for consumers that was utterly unique.
+For example, the original iPhone filled a need in the market for a simplified device that paired a phone with an iPod, and the Chia Pet provided a humorous, utterly unique experience for consumers.

 As you are working on your product, it is essential to consider your target audience and their unique needs.
 Some questions to consider when working on a product include: